finlaymcalpine/finlaymcalpine.github.io/_posts/2024-04-28-natural-experiments.md

 ---
 layout: post
-title: "Natural Experiments in Statistics"
+title: "Natural Experiments in WSJ"
 ---

 I read an [article](https://www.wsj.com/business/energy-oil/in-americas-biggest-oil-field-the-ground-is-swelling-and-buckling-9d66eb42?mod=hp_lead_pos9) this weekend in the Wall Street Journal that reminded me of the interesting way that natural experiments can arise.